-- Where multiple instances of an output occur in different assessment periods then the output can only be counted in the period when it was first publicly disseminated. - Where an output has been publicly disseminated multiple times within the assessment period, the researcher may choose which instance of the output is included.
+- 1. Where multiple instances of an output occur in different assessment periods then the output can only be counted in the period when it was first publicly disseminated. - 2.
+Where an output has been publicly disseminated multiple times within the assessment period, the researcher may choose which instance of the output is included.
 It is expected that the most prestigious, rather than the first, dissemination will be listed. - 3.
 An output that introduces significant new research material or aesthetic refinement (during the assessment period) to an earlier version of the output will be considered as a separate research output.
-Acceptable thresholds for significant new material will vary depending on discipline or subject area and output type.
-A case-by-case approach will be taken where outputs are flagged by panel members or auditors.
-Input will be sought from relevant panel Co-Chairs and/or the Moderators as required.